nesaku/BiblioReads/README.md

 ### How Does This Work? - Scraping

-Since Goodreads stopped issuing new developer keys for their [public developer API](https://www.goodreads.com/api) back in December of 2020 and plans to retire the current version of the their API which you can learn more about [here](https://help.goodreads.com/s/article/Does-Goodreads-support-the-use-of-APIs).
-BiblioReads, goes to the Goodreads book page and scrapes the required content.
+Since Goodreads stopped issuing new developer keys for their [public developer API](https://www.goodreads.com/api) back in December of 2020 and plans to retire the current version of their API which you can learn more about [here](https://help.goodreads.com/s/article/Does-Goodreads-support-the-use-of-APIs).
+BiblioReads goes to the Goodreads book page and scrapes the required content.

 ### How Did You Come Up With The Name?